jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

 - bring up the code diffs in Vim,
 - leverage the unique power of the editor and the terminal.

-But first, let's talk a little bit about the point of code review in the first place.
+But first, let's talk briefly about the point of code review in the first place.